Where to break the journey between Prizren and Pristina in Kosovo

 Pec (which is a nice town to visit regardless) is the easiest base for getting to the monastery.
 From Pec, frequent buses make the 30-minute journey to the town of Decani.
 Additionally, there are buses that travel from Prizren to Pec that pass through the centre of Decani along their route.
 This means it is feasible to visit the monastery en route between Prizren and Pec or even between Prizren and Pristina.

 We did the latter, but the handful of direct buses between Prizren and Pec didn’t begin to depart until the afternoon, which was not overly convenient.
-We therefore took a morning bus to Gjakove, which is about half way between Prizren and Pec, and another bus from there to Decani.
+We therefore took a morning bus to Gjakove, which is about halfway between Prizren and Pec, and another bus from there to Decani.
 There was a little hanging around in Gjakove for the onward bus (it didn’t help that we did the journey on a Sunday when there was limited service) but it basically worked out fine.
 Up to date timetables are posted at Prizren’s bus station.

 To then get to Pristina after visiting the monastery, we made the short journey to Pec and connected with one of the very frequent buses to the capital (which depart every twenty minutes or so).

-Whatever bus you arrive on, ask to be dropped of at the main roundabout in the centre of Decani.
+Whatever bus you arrive on, ask to be dropped off at the main roundabout in the centre of Decani.
 In order to reach the monastery, take the second exit (if coming from Pec) and walk straight for 2km.
 After about 600m, the road narrows and leads through the forest to the monastery itself.
 There are two checkpoints along the way.
 The first is about 1km out and we weren’t stopped at this one.
 The second is at the monastery gate.
 Here we had to submit our passports and complete the registration book.
 The two Swiss KFOR soldiers on the gate were friendly and we had a little chat with them before entering.
 They also allowed us to keep our rucksacks in their guardhouse while we visited inside.

 After visiting the monastery, we returned to the same spot in the centre of Decani in order to flag down onward transport.

-Opening times for Visoki Decani Monastery
+Visoki Decani Monastery opening times

 The monastery is open from 10.30am to 2pm and then 3.30pm to 5.30pm Monday to Saturday and 10am to 6pm on Sunday.